ytiurin/import-export-merger/README.md

 [Try a web tool](https://ytiurin.github.io/import-export-merger/)

 _Merge javascript files with imports/exports into one function._ Made to pack code in one file, exculding external dependencies.
+This is an alternative to code bundling for small libraries.

 Having three files: